Kurt Yaeger: Career

 Yaeger started taking acting courses and began acquiring role after role.
 Some of his early work includes Michael Anderson's Tenderloin, a film about one of the most infamous neighborhoods in San Francisco.
 The film premiered at the Mill Valley Film Festival in October 2009.
 Yaeger also shares the joy of working on Dolphin Tale with Morgan Freeman, Ashley Judd and Harry Connick, Jr.; Knife Fight with Rob Lowe; War Flowers with Christina Ricci, Tom Berenger and Jason Gedrick; and the Syfy feature film Piranhaconda with Michael Madsen and Rachel Hunter.
 In 2012, he appeared in a recurring role for six episodes of the highest rated FX television series Sons of Anarchy.
 Late 2016 brings Yaeger to the set of Cinemax's New Series Original Quarry and to NCIS: Los Angeles for a multi-episode arc.
 In 2018 Yaeger was cast in CBS All Access series Tell Me a Story.
 Having 2019 bringing him to star in his third separate NCIS franchise show on NCIS: New Orleans, along with The Rookie, and a spot on the fresh television drama The Village.
+In 2023 he was cast in NCIS: Hawaiʻi gaining status of the only known actor to appear on all four NCIS (franchise) editions as separate characters.
 His list of Television and Movie credits continues to grow.

 Along with his business partner Josh Gillick, Yaeger created the production company ArtistFilm.
-It has produced several short films and features, such as Sedona's Rule distributed by Green Apple Entertainment, Inc. They are currently working on features in the early pre-production stages and a reality TV project which has been optioned.
-Yaeger is also involved with the Screen Actors Guild (SAG), American Federation of Television and Radio Artists (AFTRA), and the Actors' Equity Association (AEA) Tri-Union global disability rights campaign called IAMPWD – Inclusion in the Arts & Media of People with Disabilities.
-He previously served as a Chairperson on the AFTRA Los Angeles Local Performers with Disabilities Committee.
+It produced several short films and features, such as Sedona's Rule distributed by Green Apple Entertainment, Inc. Yaeger is also involved with the Screen Actors Guild (SAG), American Federation of Television and Radio Artists (AFTRA), and the Actors' Equity Association (AEA) Tri-Union global disability rights campaign called IAMPWD – Inclusion in the Arts & Media of People with Disabilities.
+He previously served as a chairperson on the AFTRA Los Angeles Local Performers with Disabilities Committee.

-Yaeger has also volunteered his time with several organizations.
-He has attended several Big Sunday events for the Wounded Warrior Project and participated in the American300 Warrior Tour.
-Yaeger spoke at the 10th and 11th annual United Cerebral Palsy of New York City event called Women Who Care, sharing the stage with Ivanka Trump, Michelle Bachelet and many others.
+Yaeger volunteers his time with many organizations.
+He has attended several Big Sunday events for the Wounded Warrior Project, rode in a few of Kiehl's Liferides for amfAR, and participated in the American300 Warrior Tour.
+He spoke at the 10th and 11th annual United Cerebral Palsy of New York City event called Women Who Care, sharing the stage with Ivanka Trump, Michelle Bachelet, and many others.
 Yaeger was invited as a keynote speaker to the 2014 Adobe Summit in London on the subject of reinvention.
-On May 14, 2014, he spoke to an abundance of tech specialists, business entrepreneurs, and introduced Rudimental during the Summit Fest that followed.
-Yaeger's next feat was a run up Empire State Building in New York City on February 3, 2016.
+On May 14, 2014, he spoke to an abundance of tech specialists, business entrepreneurs, then introduced the band Rudimental during the Summit Fest that followed.
+Yaeger's next feat was a run up the Empire State Building in New York City on February 3, 2016.
 This run was presented by Marmot on behalf of the Challenged Athletes Foundation (CAF).
+He doesn't cease to put his efforts into activism for awareness of disabilities, specifically in regard to casting for television and movies.